Consulting Canadians on a modern regulatory framework for space

 - Other individuals or groups

-You may wish to consider reviewing the background context and answering the following questions as you prepare your submission:
+Participants were asked to consider reviewing the background context and answering the following questions as they prepared their submissions:

 - How do you view the current regulatory framework for space and how does it affect your organization?